 Portable AC units can be a standalone solution for smaller RVs, but they can also be purchased to supplement the cooling capacity of your existing rooftop or window AC unit in a larger rig.

-Under Bench Units
+Under Bench RV AC Units

 These units are another efficient alternative to rooftop and window AC units because they don’t obstruct window views or reduce natural light from skylights.